SpeciesFileGroup/taxonworks_doc/development/SCAFFOLDING.md

 * Update `show.html.erb` to use a shared view.
 * Add `_attributes.html.erb` so that shared view can render attributes
 * Add a `list.html.erb`

+### View specs

+We do not use view specs, remove if you missed the flag.

 ## Queries